IBSim/VirtualLab/docs/source/examples/X-ray_imaging.rst

     the pixels from the 4 edges of the image (Top, bottom, left and right) with a specific value fill_value.
-If fill_value is not specified then the value used is calculated automatically from the average of the image background.","0.0" "fill_value","value used to fill pixels at the image edges with fill_percent.","None" "Nikon_file","Name of or path to a Nikon parameter .xtekct file to read parameters from, see section on Nikon file for more detailed explanation.","None" "FFNorm","Flag to perform flat-field normalization on output images","False"
+If fill_value is not specified then the value used is calculated automatically from the average of the image background.","0.0" "fill_value","value used to fill pixels at the image edges, when using fill_percent.","None" "Nikon_file","Name of or path to a Nikon parameter .xtekct file to read parameters from, see section on Nikon file for more detailed explanation.","None" "FFNorm","Flag to perform flat-field normalization on output images","False"